Blog

 If you are an international student looking for a school that will pay for everything — tuition, housing, food, and fees — the University of Pennsylvania deserves a spot at the top of your list.

 UPenn is one of the eight Ivy League universities, home to the Wharton School of Business (widely considered the best business school in the world), and it meets 100% of demonstrated financial need for international students.
-All grants.
-No loans for families earning under $75,000.
+All grants, under a strict no-loan policy for every admitted international student — low-income students get a full ride.
 Average scholarship packages exceed $60,000 per year.
+See my University of Pennsylvania school profile for the full breakdown.

 I came to America from South Africa on a full scholarship, and I did my master's in Computer Science at UPenn.
 I know this school inside and out.
 Let me break down everything you need to know.